DianaBorrego/DPGraphJ/README.md

 	}
 }
 ```
-Next we must implement the record for the vertex, which implements the HyperVertex interface, starting with the initial vertex, the of method for vertex creation and the attributes.
+Next we must implement the record for the vertex, which implements the HyperVertex interface.
+For this example, we model each vertex as 3 integers (i,j,k) representing the problem of finding the minimum cost when starting with a piece of age $i$, finishing with a piece of age $j$, and considering a time horizon of $k$ years.
+In the code, we must start implementing:
+- the initial problem (e_0,0,n), indicating that the final age of the equipment can be any age, and in all cases, the value of releasing the equipment at the end will be considered.
+This is the only problem with j=0.
+- the of method for vertex creation
+- the attributes

 ```java
 public record EquipReplaceVertex(Integer i,Integer j,Integer k)